 The transactions relationships are laid out in Table 3, which is in two parts.
-The prices of domestically consumed (composite) commodities are defined as PQD_c , and they are the same irrespective of which agent purchases the commodity.
-The quantities of commodities demanded domestically are divided between intermediate demand, QINTD_c, and final demand, with final demand further subdivided between demands by households, QCD_c, enterprises, $QENTD_c$, government, QGD_c , investment, $QINVD_c$, and stock changes, dstocconst_c.
-The value of total domestic demand, at purchaser prices, is therefore PQD_c QQ_c .
-Consequently the decision to represent export demand, QE_c , as an entry in the commodity row is slightly misleading, since the domestic prices of exported commodities, $PE_c = PWE_c ER$, do not accord with the law of one price.
-The representation is a space saving device that removes the need to include separate rows and columns for domestic and exported commodities.
-8 The price wedges between domestic and exported commodities are represented by export duties, TE_c , that are entered into the commodity columns.
+The prices of domestically consumed (composite) commodities are defined as PQD_c ; these are the same for all sources of domestic demand except for households for whom the prices are defined as $PQCD_c$, which is defined as inclusive of value added tax (VAT).
+The quantities of commodities demanded domestically are divided between intermediate demand, QINTD{c.a}, and final demand, with final demand further subdivided between demands by households, $QCD{c,h}$, enterprises, $QENTD{c,e}$, government, QGD_c , investment, $QINVD_c$, and stock changes, dstocconst_c.
+Consequently, the decision to represent export demand, QE_c , as an entry in the commodity row is slightly misleading, since the domestic prices of exported commodities, $PE_c = PWE_c ER$, do not accord with the law of one price.
+The representation is a space saving device that removes the need to include separate rows and columns for domestic and exported commodities.9 The price wedges between domestic and exported commodities are represented by export duties, TE_c , that are entered into the commodity columns.
 Commodity supplies come from domestic producers who receive the common prices, PXC_c , for outputs irrespective of which activity produces the commodity, with the total domestic production of commodities being denoted as QXC_c .
-Commodity imports, QM_c , are valued carriage insurance and freight (cif) paid, such that the domestic price of imports, PM_c , is defined as the world price, PWM_c , times the exchange rate, ER, plus an ad valorem adjustment for import duties, TM_c .
-All domestically consumed commodities are subject to a variety of product taxes, sales taxes, TS_c , and excise taxes, TEC_c .
+Commodity imports, QM_c , are valued carriage insurance and freight (cif) paid, such that the domestic price of imports, PM_c , is defined as the world price, PWM_c, times the exchange rate, ER, plus an ad valorem adjustment for import duties, TM_c .
+All domestically consumed commodities are subject to a variety of product taxes, two types of ad valorem sales taxes, TS_c and TSS_c , excise taxes on quantities, TEX_c , and value added taxes, TV_c .
 Other taxes can be readily added.